- Home

 Cancer and the immune system

 Cancer starts when abnormal cells begin growing out of control.
 The immune system usually stops new cancers from developing because it recognises abnormal cells and destroys them.
-In some cases, the body’s immune response is not able to kill all abnormal cells and they develop into cancer.
+When the body’s immune response is not able to kill all the abnormal cells, these cells can develop into cancer.

-Cancer cells find ways to stop the immune system from destroying them – for example, by setting up barriers (“checkpoints”) so the immune system can’t recognise them, or by changing over time (mutating) to avoid being found by the immune system.
+Cancers may also change over time (mutate), which helps them to “hide” from the immune system.
 This is why treating cancer isn’t as simple as boosting the immune system.
 Modern immunotherapy drugs try to help the immune system in very specific ways.

 How cancer is treated